 Raised on a farm in Massachusetts, Kilguss got her start in acting, appearing alongside Daniel Day-Lewis in The Crucible and later taking to England to perform in a touring production of As You Like It directed by Royal Shakespeare Company founder Sir Peter Hall.
 Upon returning to the U.S and moving to New York, Kilguss began seeking another artistic outlet and soon started recording cover songs.
 “My producers encouraged me to write my own material, and I fell in love with songwriting,” she says.
 Naming Leonard Cohen, Nick Cave, Aimee Mann, Emmylou Harris and Neil Young among her key songwriting inspirations, Kilguss partnered with production team Super Buddha ( aka Charlie Nieland and Barb Morrison who’s credits include Rufus Wainwright & Blondie) to create her 2007 debut Exotic Bird and its 2008 follow-up Nocturnal Drifter.
 And for her 2012 release The Sky Road, Kilguss journeyed to Ireland to work at the famed Grouse Lodge (a residential studio where artists like R.E.M., Muse, and Michael Jackson have also recorded).

 Throughout Devastate Me, Kilguss’s songwriting proves infused with her lifelong infatuation with the written word.
-With its sultry twang, “Red Moon” pays homage to Federico García Lorca’s “Song of the Rider” and Ernest Hemingway’s For Whom the Bell Tolls, while the hushed and gauzy “City Map” was born from Kilguss’s participation in the Bushwick Book Club (a musicians-only gathering in which each member writes a song inspired by that month’s book selection—in this case, Becky Cooper’s Mapping Manhattan).
+With its sultry twang, “Red Moon” pays homage to Federico García Lorca’s “Song of the Rider” and Ernest Hemingway’s For Whom the Bell Tolls, while the hushed and gauzy “City Map” was born from Kilguss’s participation in the Bushwick Book Club (a monthly performance series in which songwriters are invited to write a new song inspired by that month’s book selection—in this case, Becky Cooper’s Mapping Manhattan).
 “I’ve always been very much drawn to words and the emotion that can come from them,” says Kilguss.
 “Writing’s been part of my life for a long time, even before I started making music, but I never knew what to do with the things I was coming up with,” she continues.
 “Now I turn them into songs, and the whole experience of that is so satisfying to me.”

 In the fall of 2015, Jessie played the harmonium and sang harmony with Freddie Stevenson on songs from his record The Darkening/The Brightening, opening for the Waterboys on the European leg of their Modern Blues tour.
 She and her band also played a featured show at the 2015 Sundance Film Festival.